gatling/gatling/src/sphinx/general/operations.rst

 Java version
 ############

-Gatling has only been tested against Java packages provided by Oracle.
-Gatling 1 is compiled with JDK6, while Gatling 2 is compiled with JDK7, yet into JDK6 bytecode.
+Gatling is mostly tested against JDK7 packages provided by Oracle.
+Gatling 2 is compiled with JDK7, yet into JDK6 bytecode.

-The launch scripts set up JVM options that are only available since Java 6u21.
-If you use an older version of Java, please consider upgrading, or edit the scripts for removing the unsupported options.
-Versions of Java older than Java 6 are not supported, please upgrade.
+The launch scripts set up JVM options that are only available since Java 6u21, 64 bits version.
+If you use an older version of Java, please consider upgrading, or edit the scripts and remove the unsupported options.
+Versions of Java older than Java 6 are not supported.

-Yet, we recommend that you use the latest version of Java.
-NIO is based on native code, so it depends on JVM implementation and bugs are frequently fixed.
-For example, NIO have been broken on Oracle JDK7 until 1.7.0_10.
-Gatling is mostly tested on Oracle JDK7, OS X and Linux.
+Yet, we recommend that you use the latest JDK:

+  * NIO is based on native code, so it depends on JVM implementation and bugs are frequently fixed.
+    For example, NIO was broken on Oracle JDK7 until 7u10.
+  * Gatling is tested against modern JDKs
+  * Gatling has several optimizations that targets JDK7, e.g. based on new ``String`` implementation introduced in 7u6.

 OS tuning
 #########

 Gatling can consume a very large number of open file handles during normal operation.
-Typically, OSes are limiting this, so you will have to tweak a few options so that you can massively open new sockets and reach heavy load.
+Typically, OSes limit this, so you will have to tweak a few options so you can massively open new sockets and reach heavy load.

 Changing the limit
 ==================